whofferbert/harmonizer.lv2/README.md

   make
 ```

-If you are using MODEP and want to use this, then also do the following, which will link the built plugin to the:
+If you are using MODEP and want to use this, then also do the following, which will symlink the built plugin in to the lv2 directory that MODEP looks at:
 ```bash
 sudo ln -s $(pwd)/build /usr/local/modep/.lv2/harmonizer.lv2
 ```